Skip to content

 import a # Import a

-import sub_folder.b as b # Import sub_folder/b, alias as b
+import sub_folder.b as b # Import sub_folder/b and assign alias b

-from a import hello2, hello3 # From a, import hello2, hello3
+from a import hello2, hello3 # Import hello2, hello3 from a

 a.hello()